20th MAY, DAY 1 TOPICS

 During this session you’ll hear why ANCAP criteria has again been broadened, and the new safety features entering the market through ANCAP’s encouragement – features such as driver monitoring, rescue cards, centre airbags and reverse AEB.

-Remember, your vehicle purchasing and use decisions impact the safety of your employees in their mobile workplace as well as the future owners of those vehicles when passed on at end-of-lease or end of ownership.
+Remember, your vehicle purchasing and use decisions impact the safety of your employees in their mobile workplace as well as the future owners of those vehicles when passed on at end of your ownership.

 SPEAKERS OF THE EVENT